nidhisingh5958/cure-bit/README.md

-# CureBit
+# Cura Docs

-CureBit is a comprehensive medical records management application designed to revolutionize healthcare data accessibility.
+ Cura Docs is a comprehensive medical records management application designed to revolutionize healthcare data accessibility.
 The platform offers real-time synchronization of medical records, enabling users to access their health information instantly through an intuitive and user-friendly interface.

 <h2>Key Features</h2>